What We Want You To Know About Eating Disorders

-It is problematic that when we think of the words “eating disorders” we are still more likely to conjure an image of an emaciated, white, cisgender female body than a trans body or a brown body or a fat body.
-We, as advocates, have a long way to go to change the conversation.
-The Marginalized Voices Project from NEDA highlights the true diversity of eating disorder expression.
-Marcella Raimondo, Ph.D., MPH has written about some of the data about marginalization and eating disorders:
+There’s a lot of work the eating disorder field needs to do before we better serve the diverse community of people who suffer with eating disorders around the world.
+It is innaccurate and problematic that when we think of the words “eating disorder” we are still more likely to conjure an image of an emaciated, white, cisgender, female body rather than a trans body or a Black body or a fat body.
+There are so many stories missing.
+Here are just a few statistics from The Marginalized Voices Project that Marcella Raimondo, PhD, MPH has written about:

 - Black teenagers are 50% more likely than white teenagers to exhibit bulimic behaviors, such as bingeing and purging.